2B: No Evictions Without Representation

 Ordinance 8412 which put the issue on the ballot does not mention the $1.9 million cap.
 Why was this added?

-Deborah asked over 3 years ago
+Deborah asked about 4 years ago

 The $1.9 million figure was added by City Council on September 1, 2020.
 The committee of petitioners withdrew its original proposal that had a fee $75 dollars per year to fund this effort to change it to a tax.
 Under the Taxpayer Bill of Rights, Art.
 10, Sec.
 20, of the Colorado State Constitution, requires that any ballot measure that proposes to increase taxes, that the first full year of tax revenue collected be included in the ballot title.
 The $1.9 million amount is an estimate of revenues that will be generated by the new tax.
 Council decided that this was a reasonable estimate based on the number of rental licenses in the city.